steveseguin/offline_deployment/README.md

 You may need to download and install the cert https://192.168.XXX.YYY/cert.pem if you don't have allowances for self-signed certs.
 The required cert is located at https://192.168.XXX.YYY/cert.pem for easy download.

+### Docker option

+There's now a docker option to deploy a basic offline-version of VDO.Ninja also, supplied by @hamza1311.
+Thank you.

+### Getting OBS to play nice without Internet

+If on Windows, OBS uses the same certificates as Chrome does, so adding self-signed certs to Chrome works for users there.
+There may be a URL parameter to disable SSL checking as well, but I can't seem to find it at the moment.

+@hamza1311 mentioned when deploying on Linux, to get OBS to play nice, they used real SSL certificates for their domain, and then had things point to their local IP in `/etc/hosts`.

+Please let me know if you find additional ways to handle SSL certifcates offline, or other ways of ensureing webRTC plays nice.